Questions for Your Care Provider

 The relationship between you and your care provider can be one of the most satisfying partnerships during your pregnancy.
 Communication, key in any good relationship, is especially vital as you near the end of your pregnancy.

-questions regarding management of late pregnancy issues before asking labor
+ask questions regarding management of late pregnancy issues before asking

 INDUCING MY LABOR: